Fornaxian/pixeldrain_web/res/include/md/abuse.md

   notice to our abuse address, please state clearly that it is a copyright infringement notice so that we can properly detect the type of report.
 Using words like 'theft' or 'stolen' won't work because piracy is not theft.
-* **Porn**: Pornographic material is not strictly banned on pixeldrain.
-But in order to comply with international regulations I have to prevent it from spreading too far.
-For this reason pornographic videos and images can be reported through the file reporting form.
-Once reported the file will be removed from public viewing.
 * **Abuse of minors**: Videos, images or audio fragments depicting abuse or inappropriate touching of minors will be removed and reported to the National Center for Missing and Exploited Children when found.